Lombardi Talks About Goaltending, Top Defenseman Prospects

 But given LaBarbera’s history and his recent poor play, the Kings were lucky to get anything for him, even with the Canucks’ goaltending problems.

-Even more important for the Kings, LaBarbera was, like a considerable number of veterans come and gone from the Kings lineup, little more than a cheap placeholder who was filling a roster spot, biding time until one or more of the Kings’ young goaltender prospects emerged and that time has come.
+Even more important for the Kings, LaBarbera was, like a considerable number of veterans who have played for the Kings, little more than a cheap placeholder who was filling a roster spot, biding time until one or more of the Kings’ young goaltender prospects emerged and that time has come.

 Quick is likely to remain with the Kings for the rest of this season, at least, showing that they could afford to trade LaBarbera rather than put him on waivers and then assign him to Manchester.
 Indeed, it appears that the Kings have improved their goaltender ranks to a point where they have the depth to not only fill the goaltender spots in their system but also ensure that goaltender prospect Jonathan Bernier will get the lion’s share of the starts with the Monarchs, accelerating his development.